 Almost every fried rice recipe calls for the same staple ingredients: rice, veggies, soy sauce and a protein.
 Whatever your preferences, or what your daily schedule looks like, there is a tasty fried rice recipe that will tantalize your taste buds.

 We’ve handpicked our favorite quick and simple fried rice recipes made with Minute® Rice, that require no chef skills!
 Which will you make first?

 A mix of shredded coleslaw, mushrooms and lightly beaten eggs make this Teriyaki Mushroom Fried Rice recipe a top pick for those that prefer vegetarian alternatives.
 Try with Minute® Instant Jasmine Rice and enjoy the rice taste and aroma combined with the sweet and tangy flavor of Teriyaki sauce – packed with umami flavors in every bite!

 Chicken Fried Rice

 If you’re a fan of classic dishes, this Chicken Fried Rice recipe is just what you need.
 Only 30 minutes in the kitchen, and with an ingredient list that would out-do any restaurant delivery, this is the ultimate recipe for when the fried rice craving hits.
 If you’re on a time crunch, substitute in Minute® Ready To Serve Jasmine Rice and savor perfectly heated aromatic grains in 60 seconds right out of the microwave.
+Alternatively, take a look at one of our 15 minute Chicken and Rice recipes.
 Add this recipe to your list of delicious Chicken and Rice Recipe Ideas for weeknight dinners!

 Minute® Tip: This is the kind of recipe that proves how proper seasoning can make or break a dish – next time you’re on a grocery run, don’t forget to add Chinese 5-spice powder and rice wine vinegar to your cart.